TaranMNeeld/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+Answer -
+1. I learned about server-side routing with Express.
+This allows me to keep all of my different HTTP requests organized into groups.
+2. I learned about Express Middleware.
+This allows me to store functionality into functions, so that I can implement that same function into different HTTP requests, so that I do not have to rewrite the same code a bunch of times.

 - [ ] Describe Middleware?
+Answer: Middleware is program functionality that can be implemented into multiple parts of the program.
+It executes at the same time as the code that it is implemented in.
+This is useful because you can utilize its functionality without having to rewrite the same functionality over and over.

 - [ ] Describe a Resource?
+Answer: A resource is the data within a database.
+So if I have database full of users, those users are the resource.

 - [ ] What can the API return to help clients know if a request was successful?
+Answer: The API can return a status message.
+For example, a successful status message could be the number 200, as well as a string of confirmation.

 - [ ] How can we partition our application into sub-applications?
+Answer: We can partition our application by creating different router files.
+We can organize HTTP requests by url, so that we can keep the different parts of our application organized and readable.

 ## Project Setup